flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Flathub builds on both `x86_64` and `aarch64` by default.
-If the application is supported on only one architecture, please include a `flathub.json` file in the submission with the
+If the application is supported on only one architecture, please include a `flathub.json` file in the submission pull request with the [proper contents](/docs/for-app-authors/maintenance#limiting-the-set-of-architectures-to-build-on).

-[proper contents](/docs/for-app-authors/maintenance#limiting-the-set-of-architectures-to-build-on).
+The `flathub.json` file should reside in the toplevel root, next to the Flatpak manifest.

 ### Dependency manifest